 The Leitzentrale can be toggled at any time by pressing F12 and will be enabled right after boot.
 It presents itself with a minimalistic GUI for accessing the storage devices attached to your machine and for configuring your network connectivity.
-Most importantly, however, it allows the user to spawn an interactive shell for manual config and report file systems access.
-To spawn this command-line interface, click on the "ram" item from the menu and select "Inspect".
-While inspecting file systems, the inspect window replaces the runtime view.
+Most importantly, however, it allows the user to access the config and report file systems.
+Both file systems are readily accessible under the "Files" tab of the panel.
+The file browser allows you to traverse directory hierarchies, inspect individual files, and edit files.
+Alternatively to the "Files" tab, Sculpt 20.02 features a command-line interface.
+To spawn this command-line interface, click on the "ram fs" component in the graph and select "Inspect".
+In the panel, a third tab named "Inspect" appears, which hosts the command-line interface.

-The inspect window hosts a small Unix-like runtime called noux as user interface.
+The inspect tab hosts a small Unix-like runtime called noux as user interface.
 Don't let the presence of a Unix shell mislead you.
 Sculpt is not a Unix system.
 It merely uses Unix subsystems in the form of noux instances as convenient tools for managing and editing files.
-Within the inspect window, you can interact with both the report and config file systems using familiar commands such as the bash shell, a subset of coreutils, and Vim.
+Within the inspect tab, you can interact with both the report and config file systems using familiar commands such as the bash shell, a subset of coreutils, and Vim.